 Well, first of all, I believe the best way to learn is to make several small “weekend project” applications.
 Those types of applications don’t often need more than a single route: your goal is to build something quick and neat in React, do you really need a bunch of different pages?
 Start small, work your way up to more complex projects.

 Additionally, there is tremendous educational value in learning how to solve these kinds of problems yourself.
-Why not try to implement your own basic router?
+Why not try to ?
 The React API is powerful — React Router is still just React, after all!

 You may discover, after your second or third small React project, that certain things are more painful than you’d like.
 Maybe your homegrown router is proving to be too much trouble, or maybe you feel like your application’s state is hard to manage.
 This is when you should be searching for pre-existing solutions; after you’ve encountered the problem, not before**.**

 Spend time learning React on its own.
 Add dependencies as you need them.
 Try to solve problems yourself; if nothing else, you’ll understand the benefits of things like Redux or React Router.

 Dan Abramov, co-creator of Redux, explaining that Flux libraries like Redux aren’t always needed. https://twitter.com/dan_abramov/status/704304462739939328